 When someone breaks into my apartment and leaves a warning, I begin to realize that sometimes, the living are a lot more terrifying than ghosts.
 The problem is, I have no idea if the warning is about the demon Maxwell or a ghost we’re trying to help.

 Then someone tries to kill me, and I don’t know if I’m the target of a demon hunter or something worse…

-GHOST OF A THREAT, the first novel in the Betty Boo, Ghost Hunter series by paranormal romance author Beth Dolgner.
-Betty Boo, Ghost Hunter is a complete 4-book series.
-Look for ETERNAL REST BED & BREAKFAST, a brand new paranormal cozy mystery series by Dolgner set in Betty’s world.
+GHOST OF A THREAT, the first novel in the complete Betty Boo, Ghost Hunter series by paranormal romance author Beth Dolgner.
+Look for ETERNAL REST BED & BREAKFAST, a brand new cozy paranormal mystery series by Dolgner set in Betty’s world.